honsonbiosci/equipt/docs/source/gettingstarted/purpose.rst

 2) Reproducibly labeling wells such that errors are easily detected.

-3) Having explicit, user-specified definitions of outliers for dropping replicate wells.

-4) Leveraging the above standardizations in functions for common qPCR analyses.
+3) Using these standardizations in modules for common qPCR analyses.

 Using equipt will make your qPCR analysis mostly painless and entirely reproducible.